From the Sydney University Wind Orchestra's

 Enjoy the Composers and Schools in Concert March 2013 interview Alex did with conductor Miller Asbill, in which they discuss the nitty gritty of scoring with electronics, rehearsing via Skype, and the true value of electricity.

-Skype, Zoom, etc. are wonderful tools for affordably bringing Alex into your rehearsal, without having to book a plane flight!
-She has a great time coaching students, and the difference between their musicianship at the beginning of the rehearsal and by the time it ends, is remarkable.
+Zoom, Skype, etc. are wonderful tools for affordably bringing Alex into your rehearsal without having to book a plane flight!
+She has a great time coaching students, and the difference between their musicianship at the beginning of the rehearsal and by the time it ends, is often remarkable.

-Alex can tell the band about how the piece was created and engage them in conversation, and even show them how her digital project studio works!
+Alex can tell the ensemble about how the piece they're playing was created and engage them in conversation, and even show them how her digital project studio works!
 It's also easy to arrange to have her say hello to the audience during a concert, via a custom video.
 Webhearsals connect musicians to the real person-- and the stories-- behind the notes on the music stands.

 best way to reach Alex Shapiro is

 by clicking here